PT-020 and a Broken Bulkhead Connector

 be removed as we will use epoxy resin to seal the thread to the housing.
 You

-you strip your newly created thread.
-At this stage, you need to pluck up the
+that you strip your newly created thread.
+At this stage, you need to pluck

-courage to cut through that nice strobe connector cable.
-You can either cut
+up the courage to cut through that nice strobe connector cable.
+You can either

-directly through the Sea & Sea cable (not recommended) or cut through the
+cut directly through the Sea & Sea cable (not recommended) or cut through

-about 80-100mm of cable to play with, and tightening the gland as tight as you
+leaving about 80-100mm of cable to play with, and tightening the gland as

-can with spanners.
-It is important to do this now becuase when the gland is
+tight as you can with spanners.
+It is important to do this now becuase when

 Now is a good time to prep the cable and strip the outer sheath as close to